Shaquille McDonald: Bromsgrove Sporting

 On 11 June 2019 McDonald signed for Southern League Premier Division Central side Bromsgrove Sporting.
-He made his debut on the opening day of the Southern League Premier Division season on 10 August 2019, as Bromsgrove Sporting drew 1-1 at home to Biggleswade Town.
-Shaquille scored his first goal for Bromsgrove Sporting in the following game, scoring the 2nd goal, as Bromsgrove Sporting came from behind to beat Tamworth 3-1 away from home on 13 August 2019.
+He made his debut on the opening day of the league season on 10 August, in a 1-1 draw at home to Biggleswade Town.
+He scored in the following game as Bromsgrove Sporting came from behind to beat Tamworth 3-1 away from home on 13 August.

 McDonald was prolific for Bromsgrove Sporting throughout the 2019-20 season, scoring a brace at home to Barwell in a FA Trophy fixture on 29 October 2019, however were defeated 7-2, and crashed out of the competition.
-He also bagged a brace in a Southern League Premier Division fixture away at Needham Market on the 14 December 2019, which Bromsgrove Sporting won 3-0.
-Shaquille scored a hat-trick on 8 February 2020 in a 6-0 demolition at home to Lowestoft Town in the Southern League Premier Division.
+He also bagged a brace away at Needham Market on the 14 December, which Bromsgrove Sporting won 3-0.
+He scored a hat-trick on 8 February 2020 in a 6-0 demolition at home to Lowestoft Town.

-McDonald finished the season with a very impressive goalscoring record in the Southern League Premier Division, finishing with a ratio of a goal in every two matches.
+McDonald finished the season with a Southern League Premier Division ratio of a goal in every two matches.
 In total he made 26 appearances and scoring 13 goals, coupled with six appearances, scoring five goals in the cup competitions.
-McDonald confirmed via social media on 27 June 2020, that he would be leaving the club following the expiry of his contract.
+McDonald confirmed via social media on 27 June 2020 that he would be leaving the club following the expiry of his contract.

 Tamworth

 McDonald was confirmed as joining fellow Southern League Premier Division Central side Tamworth on 1 July 2020.
-McDonald made his debut for Tamworth on 19 September 2020 in a 1–1 away draw at Peterborough Sports on the opening day of the season.
+He made his debut on 19 September in a 1–1 away draw at Peterborough Sports on the opening day of the season.

-Shaquille committed to Tamworth for a second season on 31 May 2021.
-He played the clubs first game of the 2021–22 season on the 14 August 2021 away at Royston Town.
-McDonald was replaced on the 57th minute by Dexter Walters following an injury.
+McDonald committed to Tamworth for a second season on 31 May 2021.
+He played the clubs first game of the 2021–22 season on the 14 August away at Royston Town, and was replaced on the 57th minute by Dexter Walters following an injury.

 McDonald returned to first team action on 23 October 2021, in a Southern League Premier Division Central home fixture against Leiston.
-Shaquille began the match as a substitute, but with Tamworth tailing 2-0 at half time, he was introduced for the 2nd half in place of Michael Tait, McDonald went on to score Tamworth's only goal in the game, which ended in a disappointing 3-1 defeat.
-McDonald played the whole of the following match on 26 October 2021, as Tamworth where held at home to a 0-0 draw against Hitchin Town in a Southern League Premier Division Central fixture.
+He began the match as a substitute, but with Tamworth tailing 2-0 at half time, he was introduced for the second half in place of Michael Tait, and scored in a 3-1 defeat.